Skip to content

 • rls_tenant_id: if not admin, sets rls.current_tenant = str(tenant_id) and rls.is_admin = 'false'.

-4. Marks a thread-local flag that GUCs were set (used by the safety-net signal handler).
+7. Marks a ContextVar flag that GUCs were set (used by the safety-net signal handler).

 Response Phase (process_response)

-1. If USE_LOCAL_SET is False (default): clears both GUC variables to prevent cross-request leaks on persistent connections.
+3. If USE_LOCAL_SET is False (default): clears both GUC variables on all configured database aliases to prevent cross-request leaks on persistent connections.

 Error Handling

-If setting a GUC fails (e.g., broken database connection):
+If setting a GUC fails during process_request (e.g., broken database connection):

 Request Lifecycle Diagram